The Pearl Lounge Marrakesh Review (Evening Visit)

 Large windows should have showcased a lovely view of the runway and sunset.
 However, wooden patterned blinds covered most of the glass.
 As a result, I had to look through narrow gaps to see anything outside.
 An indoor smoking room was also available, but nobody used it during my two-hour stay.

-Food & Drink at The Pearl Lounge Marrakesh Airport
+Food and Drinks at The Pearl Lounge Marrakesh Airport

 The food selection disappointed me, especially during an evening visit when I expected more substantial options.